zwsn/zsign-ios/README.md

 ## How To Install
 In your Xcode project click file then Add Package Dependencies...
-Click local and go to the downloaded folder form the zsign-ios repository.
+Click local and go to the downloaded folder from the zsign-ios repository.

 ## Usage
 Package declaration goes as follows: